upretyrohan/C-DSA/README.md

-# it contains dsa programs from geeksforgeeks
+it contains data structures and algorithm programs from geeksforgeeks